ON THIS PAGE: You will read about how to cope with challenges in everyday life after a cancer diagnosis. Use the menu to see other pages.

 Changing role of caregivers

 Parents, other family members, and friends may also go through periods of transition.
-A caregiver plays a very important role in supporting a child or teen diagnosed with cancer, providing physical, emotional, and practical care on a daily or as-needed basis.
+A caregiver plays a very important role in supporting a child or young adult diagnosed with cancer, providing physical, emotional, and practical care on a daily or as-needed basis.
 Many caregivers become focused on providing this support, especially if the treatment period lasts for many months or longer.

 However, as treatment is completed, the caregiver's role often changes.
 When the patient is a child or teenager, the need for caregiving related to the cancer diagnosis will become much less or come to an end as your child gets older.
 Family counselors at pediatric cancer centers can help with this transition.
 You can also learn more about adjusting to life after caregiving.